akkartik/mu/baremetal/README.md

 So far the programs have only been tested in Qemu and Bochs emulators.

 [1] Though we might need to start thinking of [the PC memory map](https://wiki.osdev.org/Memory_Map_(x86)) as our programs grow past the first 512KB of memory.
+Writing to random locations can damage hardware or corrupt storage devices.